indiana-university/rivet-docs/content/components/forms/buttons.md

 {{< /example >}}

 ## Full-width buttons
 In some cases it can be helpful for buttons to have a larger click/touch area.
-If you need a button to take up the full width of it's parent container, you can use the `.rvt-button--full-width` modifier.
+If you need a button to take up the full width of its parent container, you can use the `.rvt-button--full-width` modifier.

 {{< example lang="html" >}}<button class="rvt-button rvt-button--full-width">Full-width button</button>
 {{< /example >}}